DaveBenham/VenomModules/README.md

 The default x2 oversampling is adequate for almost all applications.
 If working with very high frequencies then x4 or x8 might be appropriate.

 ### Mix controls
 Each mix component has a large knob plus a CV input with small attenuverter knob.
 The large knob sets the base amount ranging from 0% to 100%.
-The CV is scaled at 10% per volt, and is inverted and/or attenuated by the small attenuverter knob.
-The scaled CV is added to the base knob to establish the final effective amount.
+The bipolar CV is scaled at 10% per volt, and is inverted and/or attenuated by the small attenuverter knob.
+The final effective amount is the sum of the scaled CV plus the base knob, clamped to a value between 0% and 100%.

 #### +1 (Octave +1 mix) knob and CV input
 Controls the amount of one octave up in the final mix.